 Line 5.
 Extension penalty.
 The extension penalty may apply if the balance due on Line 4 is more than 10% of Line 1.
 Virginia law provides for an automatic extension of time for filing Form 502 for a period of 6 months after the original due date, or 30 days after the extended federal due date, whichever is later.
-Note: The automatic extension for filing federal partnership and estate and trust returns has been reduced to 5 months.
 This extension does not apply to the payment of the income tax withheld on behalf of the entity's nonresident owners.
 If the entity does not pay at least 90% of the required withholding tax by the original due date for filing Form 502 (or 100% of the previous year's liability), provided that the return for the previous year covered a 12-month period and reflected a tax liability, an extension penalty will apply to the balance of tax due after subtracting the payments on Line 2 from the tax liability on Line 1.
 The penalty is assessed at the rate of 2% per month or part of a month from the original due date for filing Form 502 through the date that the Form 502 is filed.
 The maximum extension penalty is 12%.
 The extension penalty applies only if the Form 502 is filed within the extension period.

-Extension Penalty Worksheet

-- A. Tax due after timely payments as reported on Line 2. - B. Date the Form 502 was filed. - C. Number of months from the due date through the date filed (count in 30-day increments and round up to the next full month). - D. Extension penalty percentage.
+Extension Penalty Worksheet A. Tax due after timely payments as reported on Line 2 В. Date the Form 502 was filed C. Number of months from the due date through the date filed (count in 30-day increments and round up to the next full month) D. Extension penalty percentage.
 Multiply Line C by 2% (.02).
-Do not exceed 12%. - E. Extension penalty.
-Multiply Line A by Line D.
+Do not exceed 12% E. Extension penalty.
+Multiply Line A by Line D

 Line 6.
 Late payment penalty on withholding tax due.

-The late filing penalty will apply if there is a balance due on Line 4 and Form 502 is being filed more than 6 months after the original due date or more than 30 days after the federal extended due date (federal extension of 5 months), whichever is later.
+The late filing penalty will apply if there is a balance due on Line 4 and Form 502 is being filed more than 6 months after the original due date or more than 30 days after the federal extended due date, whichever is later.
 If Form 502 is being filed after the specified dates, compute a late filing penalty of 30% of the tax due on Line 4.
 The extension penalty does not apply in cases where the return is subject to the late filing penalty.